saikrishna488/wchat/README.md

 leave-room: Triggered when a user leaves a chat room.
 message: Triggered when a user sends a message in a chat room.

 # Frontend
 The frontend of the chat app is built using React and Next.js.
 The app is designed to be responsive and work on both desktop and mobile devices.

 # Installation
 To install the frontend dependencies, run the following command:

 # Copy code
 npm install react next react-dom socket.io-client

 # Pages
 The app has the following pages:

 index.js: The landing page of the app.
-Allows users to choose between random chat or chat rooms. random.js: The page for one-on-one random chat. rooms.js: The page for creating or joining chat rooms. room.js: The page for a specific chat room.
+Allows users to choose between random chat or chat rooms. random.js: The page for one-on-one random chat.
+[id]/index.js: The page for creating or joining chat rooms.

 # Components
 The app has several reusable components that are used across the pages:

 Header: The header of the app, which contains the logo and navigation links.
-Footer: The footer of the app, which contains copyright information.
 UserList: A list of users in a chat room.
 ChatBox: The box where messages are displayed and new messages are typed.

 # Socket.IO client
 The Socket.IO client is used to connect to the backend server and listen for events.
 The following events are used in the chat app: